Nottingham-CTU/REDCap-Pack-Management/README.md

   performed on entire blocks at a time.
 * Packs have expiry dates<br>
   If yes, each pack must be given an expiry date, after which it cannot be used.
+* Pack expiry buffer<br>
+  Set the minimum time in hours which must be remaining before a pack expires in order for it to be used.
+If set to 0, a buffer of 10 minutes will be applied.
 * Field to store pack ID<br>
   This is the field on the record to which the pack ID will be saved when a pack is assigned.<br>
   *Note if the pack ID field is present on multiple events/instances, multiple packs can be assigned